mallory-jpg/games/README.md

 # Just for Fun
-A repository for my Python games
+A repository for my Python & JavaScript games

 ### 🎱 Magic 8 Ball 🎱
 Look into the future... if you dare!
-In JavaScript & Python
+In JavaScript & Python.

 ### High Scoring Words
-Game of Scrabble
+A game of Scrabble

+### Rock 🪨, Paper 📃, Scissors ✂️
+'Nuff said.
+(JavaScript)